 - Loading, haulage, and proof

 Tools such as concrete pulverizers increase separation precision directly at the source, as concrete and reinforcement can be separated in one step and continued in separate flows.
 Hydraulic wedge splitters produce reproducible break edges that are easier to grab, lift, and stack logistically.
+Clean interfaces and contamination control at each handover point preserve fraction quality and reduce disposal costs.

 Equipment selection and deployment strategy

 The choice of equipment is based on member thickness, reinforcement level, environmental sensitivity, and accessibility.
 In dismantling logistics, the equipment is embedded in an overall system that considers takt times, noise and vibration values, and material quality.
+Energy demand, hose lengths, quick-coupler concepts, and maintainability are coordinated to minimize changeover losses.

 - Concrete pulverizers: Selective biting/crushing of reinforced concrete, exposing and separating reinforcement; suitable for slab edges, walls, beam ends, and areas with sensitive emission limits.